zzo/JUTE/v8/README.md

 Test Results
 -------------

-For each test an XML file will be created.
+For each test a JUnit-formatted XML file will be created.
 The name of the XML file is v8-test.xml.

-The format of this file is JUnit XML style test output recognizable by most tools including Hudson.
+The format of this file is JUnit XML style test output recognizable by most (all?) tools including Hudson.

 This looks like: